m3steele/xm-labs-PostMan-APIs/README.md

 You can access Runners by Clicking the **Runner** button in top left corner of Postman.
 [Runner Help](https://www.getpostman.com/docs/v6/postman/collection_runs/starting_a_collection_run)

 Some runners require a csv data file.
-Postman will run through the api's in the selected runner once for each row of provided data.
+Postman will run through the API's in the selected runner once for each row of provided data.

 This allows you to import a list of groups, add members to a group or import sites from postman.

-Postman will process each row of data provided and use each column as variables for the api.
+Postman will process each row of data provided and use each column as variables for the API.

 You can easily create your own runners along with your own custom data.